quantify-os/quantify-scheduler/docs/user_guide.rst

 To use schedules in an experimental setting, in which the parameters used for compilation as well as the schedules themselves routinely change, we provide a framework for performing experiments making use of the concepts of :mod:`quantify_core`.
 Central in this framework are the schedule :mod:`quantify_scheduler.gettables` that can be used by the :class:`~quantify_core.measurement.MeasurementControl` and are responsible for the experiment flow.
-This flow is schematically show in :numref:`experiments_control_flow`
+This flow is schematically show in :numref:`experiments_control_flow`.

 .. figure:: /images/experiments_control_flow.svg